Esphigmenou: Controversy

 On 8 July 2020, the Greek Supreme Court rejected the appeal filed by the 'old' Esphigmenou community against the decision of the Court of Appeals of Thessaloniki from June 17, that obliged them to hand over all the occupied territories both on and outside of Mt.
 Athos to the new Esphigmenou brotherhood, currently based in the Athonite capital of Karyes.
 On July 23 police officers arrived at the monastery's dependencies in Ierissos and in Nea Roda and forced the monks to leave.

 As of 2022, the conflict is ongoing, with the 'old' Esphigmenou monks still occupying the monastery buildings and the administration building in Karyes.
 Banners with the slogan Orthodoxia i Thanatos (Ορθοδοξία ή Θάνατος, "Orthodoxy or Death") can still be seen at the monastery.

+As of July 2024, the police has been preparing an operation to evict the monks.

 Architecture

 The monastery is home to various important structures.
 Although the monastery was founded no later than the 11th century, the current structures were built mainly during the first half of the 19th century.
 The general outline of the monastery is a rectangular wall which forms a spacious inner courtyard.
-In the middle of the courtyard lies the catholicon surrounded by the wings that house the monks' cells, the guest-house and the refectory.
+In the middle of the courtyard lies the catholicon surrounded by the wings that house the monks' cells, the guesthouse and the refectory.

 The catholicon, which is dedicated to the Ascension of Christ, was built between 1806 and 1810 by the abbot Theodoritos on the site of an earlier catholicon and in the manner of Athonite churches.
 It was consecrated by Patriarch Gregory V in 1811.
 The construction of the catholicon was greatly aided by personal donations from Bishop Ignatius of Kassandreia.
 The temple itself is spacious and majestic and bears eight domes on its lead-covered roof, the central dome being the largest.
 The marble used for its construction was transported to Athos from Tinos, the place of origin of the church's architect, Paul.

 The nave of the catholicon was decorated with iconography in 1811 and the sanctuary in 1818 by the iconographers Veniamin, Zacharias and Makarios.
 The decoration was completed in 1841 with iconography of the narthex by the iconographers Ioasaf, Nikiforos, Gerasimos and Anthimos.
 The altar, the iconostasis, as well as other features of the temple, date back to this era.
 The iconostasis in particular, which depicts scenes from the Old and the New Testaments, is carved wood, covered with golden plating and is considered one of the most important post-Byzantine iconostases on Athos.
 The catholicon also has two chapels, a vestibule and a porch, added in 1845 by Ecumenical Patriarch Anthimus VI of Constantinople, a previous Esphigmenite monk.